 There are two ways to rollover your 401(k):

-1. Direct rollover — In a direct rollover, the custodian holding your 401(k) savings will send a check directly to your new retirement account with instructions to put the money into the plan you are rolling your funds into.
-Each firm follows a different procedure, so the best first step is to reach out to your previous employer's 401(k) company for their process.
+- Direct rollover — In a direct rollover, the custodian holding your 401(k) funds will send a check directly to your new retirement account with instructions to put the money into the account you are rolling your savings into.
+Each custodian has its own way of doing things, so the best first step is to reach out to your previous employer's 401(k) company to ask them how to proceed.

-2. Indirect rollover — In an indirect rollover, you withdraw the funds from your account, and then you deposit the savings directly into your IRA or new 401(k).
-This is also referred to as a 60-day rollover because the money needs to be deposited into the new account within 60 days in order to avoid paying income taxes and early withdrawal penalties.
+- Indirect rollover — In an indirect rollover, the funds are paid directly to you, and you deposit the funds directly into your IRA or new 401(k).
+This is also referred to as a 60-day rollover because there is a 60-day time limit for when you can deposit the money, or else you could end up paying income taxes and early withdrawal penalties.

-Like cashing out a 401(k), an indirect rollover is usually not advisable unless circumstances dictate you need money now.
-Your Clayton, MO financial advisor will be able to help you determine which option is best.
+Like cashing out a 401(k), an indirect rollover is typically not a good idea unless circumstances dictate you need money in the short term.
+Your Clayton, MO financial advisor will help you understand what the best way to proceed is.

 Avoiding Common 401(k) Rollover Mistakes

-• Not considering a rollover — If you like some aspects of your current 401(k) plan, you may be better off sticking with it.
-But you would not longer be able to contribute to it, and a new account may offer other benefits that are not offered by your current plan.
+- Not considering a rollover — If you like many aspects of your current 401(k) plan, you may be better off sticking with it.
+But you would be doing yourself a disservice not to consider how a rollover could allow your money to grow more, or offer other benefits your current plan doesn't.

-• Not opening a new account first — If you do rollover your 401(k), make sure that the new account is already open, and that your new custodian is expecting a rollover.
-If they get a check when they aren't expecting a rollover, they may think it is a regular contribution that could be subject to taxes.
+- Not opening a new account first — If you do open up an IRA or new 401(k), make sure to open a new account first and inform your new custodian that they'll be receiving a rollover check.
+If they get a check by surprise, they may think it is a regular contribution that you might have to pay taxes on.

-• Forgetting about the same property rule — Any savings that you roll over must be the "same property."
-Meaning, you can't take a cash distribution from your 401(k), buy assets with it and move those assets into a new account.
-If you do that, you would have to pay property tax, and if you're under 59½ you'll have to pay a 10% early withdrawal penalty.
+- Neglecting the same property rule — The property your new account receives must be the property that was rolled over.
+Meaning, you can't withdraw cash from your 401(k), buy bonds or another asset with it and move those assets into a new account.
+If you do that, you would have to pay property tax, and if you're less than 59½ you'll have to pay a 10% early withdrawal penalty.

-• Rolling over a required minimum distribution — There is no way to roll over an RMD.
-If you do, you will have to pay a 6% excess IRA contribution tax.
+- Rolling over a required minimum distribution — There is no way to roll over an RMD.
+If you do, you will be subject to a 6% excess IRA contribution tax.

 Other services we offer in Clayton, MO include:

-Your unique situation will dictate which 401(k) option is best for you.
+What to do with your 401(k) from your previous job depends on your unique situation.
 Many people in Clayton, MO have found choosing Correct Capital as their financial advisors to be the best decision for them.
 Our financial advisors operate under the fiduciary principle, which means that we are legally bound to act in good faith and have your best interests at heart.
 As Registered Investment Advisors, we have access to a wealth of investment research that we’ll share with you.
 We’re built on trust, honesty, and integrity.

-Call us today at 877-930-4015, contact us online, or schedule an appointment with our financial and retirement planning advisors to make the best decision for your 401(k) rollover.
+Call us today at 877-930-4015, contact us online, or schedule an appointment with our financial and retirement planning advisors to decide how to best manage your 401(k) rollover.
 Call 877-930-4015 or reach out to our financial advisors in Clayton, MO today.